When our neighbors do better, we all do better. Together, we show what is possible when we act as one for the good of all.

 The work we do in partnership with our community partners, dedicated donors, and civic leaders is bigger than any one person, one institution, or one grant.
 Together, we pool our collective talents and resources to put equity and opportunity in reach for every resident of our region.

-Check back often as we spotlight the work + voices of those in our community building a stronger Chicago region, for all of us.
+Check back often as we spotlight the work and voices of those in our community building a stronger Chicago region, for all of us.

-Each episode of Trust Talks highlights a different strand of The Chicago Community Trust’s strategic priority to close the region’s racial and ethnic wealth gap, including growing household wealth, catalyzing neighborhood investment, and building collective power, or its foundational commitments to addressing critical needs and connecting philanthropy to impact.
+Each episode of the Trust Talks podcast highlights a different strand of The Chicago Community Trust’s strategic priority to close the region’s racial and ethnic wealth gap.Browse All Episodes

 Every day the Trust helps passionate donors connect their philanthropy to impact.